brianegan/bansa/Readme.md

 ### Hooking it up to Anvil

 Ok, so now we have to chat about Anvil.
-It's a simple way to write UIs in Java & Kotlin, and they're magic.
+It's a simple way to write UIs in Java & Kotlin, and it's magic.
 You simply describe your UI in Java / Kotlin code (not XML -- give it a few minutes, I think you'll fall in love), update the state, and call `Anvil.render()`.
 Then everything just updates!
 We've done it!
 We've achieved the goal set out in the opening paragraphs!!!

 So here's an example view.
 It's job is to create a linearLayout with three child views: A text view to display the current count, an plus button, and a minus button.